Yugoslavia: Ethnic tensions and economic crisis

+Several groups of Croats from Herzegovina maintained close ties with the Croatian Ustaše émigrés, aiming to dismantle Yugoslavia and reestablish an independent Croatian state.
+On 20 June 1972, the Bugojno group attempted to infiltrate SFR Yugoslavia with the aim of inciting a rebellion against the socialist Yugoslav government.
+Another group, inspired and possibly organized by friar Jozo Križić from Duvno, included soldiers serving their military service in the Yugoslav army.
+In 1985, they were arrested and imprisoned for attempted terrorism.

-According to official statistics, from the 1950s to the early 1980s, Yugoslavia was among the fastest growing countries, approaching the ranges reported in South Korea and other miracle countries.
+According to official statistics, from the 1950s to the early 1980s, Yugoslavia was among the fastest growing countries, approaching the ranges reported in South Korea and other countries undergoing an economic miracle.
 The unique socialist system in Yugoslavia, where factories were worker cooperatives and decision-making was less centralized than in other socialist countries, may have led to the stronger growth.
 However, even if the absolute value of the growth rates was not as high as indicated by the official statistics, both the Soviet Union and Yugoslavia were characterized by surprisingly high growth rates of both income and education during the 1950s.
 The period of European growth ended after the oil price shock in 1970s.
-Following that, in Yugoslavia an economic crisis erupted, and that as a product of disastrous errors by Yugoslav governments, such as borrowing vast amounts of Western capital to fund growth through exports.
-At the same time, Western economies went into recession, decreasing demand for Yugoslav imports, creating a large debt problem.
+Following that, an economic crisis erupted in Yugoslavia due to disastrous economic policies such as borrowing vast amounts of Western capital to fund growth through exports.
+At the same time, Western economies went into recession, decreasing demand for Yugoslav imports thereby creating a large debt problem.

-In 1989, according to official sources, 248 firms were declared bankrupt or were liquidated and 89,400 workers were laid off.
-During the first nine months of 1990 directly following the adoption of the IMF programme, another 889 enterprises with a combined work-force of 525,000 workers suffered the same fate.
+In 1989, 248 firms were declared bankrupt or were liquidated and 89,400 workers were laid off according to official sources.
+During the first nine months of 1990 and directly following the adoption of the IMF programme, another 889 enterprises with a combined work-force of 525,000 workers suffered the same fate.
 In other words, in less than two years "the trigger mechanism" (under the Financial Operations Act) had led to the layoff of more than 600,000 workers out of a total industrial workforce of the order of 2.7 million.
 An additional 20% of the work force, or half a million people, were not paid wages during the early months of 1990 as enterprises sought to avoid bankruptcy.
 The largest concentrations of bankrupt firms and lay-offs were in Serbia, Bosnia and Herzegovina, Macedonia and Kosovo.
-Real earnings were in a free fall and social programmes had collapsed; creating within the population an atmosphere of social despair and hopelessness.
+Real earnings were in a free fall and social programmes collapsed; creating within the population an atmosphere of social despair and hopelessness.
 This was a critical turning point in the events to follow.